ntpeters/Tetris/README.md

 Tetris
 ======

-Tetris clone written in C++ with Allegro.
+A work in progress Tetris clone written in C++ with Allegro.